Abraham Lincoln and Ann Rutledge

 If Lincoln needed any other cure than work and politics for such despondency as he had over Ann Rutledge in the fall of 1835, he probably had it.
 The best cure known to medical science for hypochondria is malaria.
 To burn with fever one day and sit on the next with chattering teeth is to take one's mind off all his other troubles.
 And when he recovers from malaria, he is likely to be thankful enough for that recovery to forget that he ever worried about anything else.
 In the fall of 1835, Lincoln had chills and fever.
 We are not certain that he needed this cure, but he had it.

-It has been assumed by most if not all writers on the romance of Abraham Lincoln and Ann Rutledge that if she had lived, she and Abraham Lincoln would have married and lived happily ever after.
+It has been assumed by most, if not all, writers on the romance of Abraham Lincoln and Ann Rutledge that if she had lived, she and Abraham Lincoln would have married and lived happily ever after.
 Herndon himself thought that and believed that such a match would have been unfortunate for Abraham Lincoln.
 He was by nature an indolent man, loving ease and unmolested comfort.
-If he had had a tenderly affectionate wife, free from outbursts of passion, making home alluringly comfortable, Abraham Lincoln might have yielded to her seductive charm, have become a well domesticated and uxorious husband, and never have gone far in political life.
+Suppose he had had a tenderly affectionate wife, free from outbursts of passion, making home alluringly comfortable.
+In that case, Abraham Lincoln might have yielded to her seductive charm, have become a well-domesticated and uxorious husband, and never have gone far in political life.

 Herndon thought it well that Ann did not live to make Lincoln as affectionate a wife as she would probably have made him ...